 The benign cases of stress/depression should not be taken as a disease or physical illness but should be considered a disease at psychological level.
 Prescriptions for sleeping pills or tranquilizers may not solve the problem all the time, according to the Alex Gould headlines the CBD products benefit the users with a good quality sleep.
 On the contrary, it may produce rebound insomnia and debilitating side-effects.
-Worst still, these drugs are addictive and they recommend help4addiction to get rid of all the side-effects and the long-term negetive impacts caused by these drugs on the human body.
+According to experts, these drugs are addictive and they recommend help4addiction to get rid of all the side-effects and the long-term negetive impacts caused by these drugs on the human body.

 The process of stress/depression…..